How To Choose Between The Best Observation Decks in New York?

 The Rockefeller Center has three observation decks on levels 68, 69, and 70 (850 feet/260 m), and they all give you complete 360-degree views of New York.

-The 70th floor has no glass panelling which is great for photographers.
+Tip: The 70th floor has no glass paneling, which is great for photographers.
 However, tripods or professional photography kits are not permitted.

-It only takes a few moments in the elevator before you are at the first observation deck.
-This is an indoor space with floor-to-ceiling windows where you can see the views.
+It only takes a few moments in the elevator to reach the first observation deck; this is an indoor space with floor-to-ceiling windows where you can see the views.

 The tall curved glass surrounds this entire deck, so if you want to take photos without this glass, you should go up another flight of stairs above the main deck.